-*Broad range of course offerings, including principles of language teaching and learning, teaching oral and literacy skills, teaching culture, using technology in the classroom, assessing language learning, and conducting research
+> A broad range of course offerings, including principles of language teaching and learning, teaching oral and literacy skills, teaching culture, using technology in the classroom, assessing language learning, and conducting research.

-*One-week mini-courses taught by visiting professors from around the country (recent topics: Spanish for heritage speakers; using technology; teaching culture; Spanish immersion)
+> One-week mini-courses taught by visiting professors from around the country.

 Pre-requisites for Candidates

 > Complete a bachelor’s degree in Spanish, Spanish Teaching, or another subject.
 If in another subject, you must have completed Spanish courses equivalent to our Spanish minor.

 > Applicants should have advanced Spanish language proficiency, strong academic writing skills, and the ability to conduct independent research.

 > Take the GRE.